learn-co-curriculum/axi-elevate-intro-to-python/README.md

 ## Learning Goals

-- Understand how to learn a new programming language.
+- Identify how to learn a new programming language.
-- Learn the benefits and philosophy of Python as a language.
+- Identify the benefits and philosophy of Python as a language.

-***

-## Key Vocab

-- **Interpreter**: a program that executes other programs.
-Python programs require the Python interpreter to be installed on your computer so that they can be run.
-- **Python Shell**: an interactive interpreter that can be accessed from the command line.
-- **Data Type**: a specific kind of data.
-The Python interpreter uses these types to determine which actions can be performed on different data items.
-- **Exception**: a type of error that can be predicted and handled without causing a program to crash.
-- **Code Block**: a collection of code that is interpreted together.
-Python groups code blocks by indentation level.
-- **Function**: a named code block that performs a sequence of actions when it is called.
-- **Scope**: the area in your program where a specific variable can be called.

-***

 ## Introduction